“I’m writing my will,” I announced.

 “I mean which rhinos?
 Javan, Sumatran, black, white… and I think there’s a fifth.
 You guys?”

-“There’s a great, one-horned rhino,” Alison quickly googled.
+“It says here there’s a great, one-horned rhino,” Alison googled.

 I smelled an ambush.